0x1hue/DockerNode/README.md

 ```

 > [!NOTE]
-> Environment variables specified this way will be available _in the environment_ of the container (i.e. OS level).
+> Variables defined this way will be available _in the environment_ of the container (i.e. OS level).
 This is identical to how env vars would be available during a CI build.<br />
-> For development, prefer `.env` loaded via node tooling with auto-refresh (e.g. Vite dev server).
+> For development, prefer `.env` loaded via framework tooling with auto-refresh (e.g. Vite dev server).

 See 💡 [Docker Docs](https://docs.docker.com/compose/how-tos/environment-variables/set-environment-variables/)